Personal Branding Is Reputation: The Mark Others Place on You

 Your story: “I’m being relatable.”
 Their story: “I’m not sure she can hold confidentiality.”

-When Perception Reveals Strength
+When Perception Reveals A Strength You Have Not Claimed

 Not every misalignment weakens reputation or leadership presence.